See the Department of State’s Fact Sheet on Belarus for information on U.S. - Belarussian relations.

 Counterfeit and pirated goods are widely available.
 Transactions involving such products may be illegal under local law.
 In addition, bringing them back to the United States may result in forfeitures and/or fines.

 Sophisticated criminal investigations may be inconclusive because of a lack of resources and/or political will.

-Harassment of U.S. citizens at border crossings has been reported.
+We have received reports of harassment of U.S. citizens at border crossings.
 We recommend that you report any crimes immediately to the local police and to the U.S. Embassy in Minsk.